 • custody decision.

-If the parent receives a tax deduction, the following is required:
+If a parent receives a tax deduction, the following is required:

 • declaration 3-NDFL;